claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-1/b2bi-lab-day-1.md

 ## **0. Gain access to the PoC Environment**

 ### Connect to the Bastion server via SSH
 0.1.
-Open the command line interface on your machine *(Note - Make sure to open 2 tabs)*.
+Open the command line interface or SSH client of choice on your machine *(Note - if you can, open 2 tabs)*.

 0.2.
 Connect to the Bastion Server using the 'Bastion SSH connection' command provided and enter your password using the 'Bastion password' provided for both tabs.